 - Pain is an experience of being human.

 - When you explore pain, it will open you up and you will find compassion.

 - Pain has to make you a better person.
 Suffering is looking for someone to blame.

 - Pity and sympathy are ignorant and codependent movement.

-- Life is not against celebration; life is pro joy.
+- Life is not against celebration; life is a pro joy.

 - Self-trust is self-knowledge.